Toforest Johnson: In popular culture

 In September 2022, the true crime podcast Generation Why featured Johnson's case.

 In September 2023, Lava for Good released an eight-episode podcast series called Earwitness, about Johnson's case.
 The podcast is hosted by Birmingham-based journalist, Beth Shelburne, and focuses on answering the question of why Johnson is still on death row when even the prosecutor who tried and convicted him has asked the courts to overturn his conviction.
 The podcast has garnered critical acclaim, including being named to Entertainment Weekly's Top 30 best true crime podcasts of all time.

 In November 2023, the nonprofit investigative radio show "Reveal" devoted an episode to Johnson's case.

+In February 2025, Johnson's case was featured on the true crime podcast Truer Crime.

+In January 2026, Lava for Good announced that it was re-releasing Earwitness as Season Four of the award-winning podcast Bone Valley from Gilbert King.
+The re-release was accompanied by an interview with Shelburne, King, and the directors of The Alabama Solution, a documentary about the Alabama prison system that Shelburne co-produced and that was nominated for an Academy Award for Best Documentary.